pcrespan/Baymed-RAS/README.md

-# Baymax-RAS
+# Baymax-RAS (Front & Back-end)

-## What is the project?
+## Description
-This is a IA based project that give a diagnosis to doctors and help them at the first contact to pacient.
+The project helps doctors in the first contact with a patient.
+The main goal is to receive a prognostic of the patient's disease before the doctor actually evaluating the symptoms.
+This can be achieved through the use of an AI model that predicts possible diseases based on the patient's symptoms.
+This action can help the doctor to determine the patient's disease with more precision, and has the potential of making the appointment faster.

 # Backend

-## What's the stack?
+## Stack
-Java 21 and Spring Boot
+Spring boot and React

-### How to run with Docker - (Linux)?
+### Running with Docker - Linux
 - run `docker build -t baymax-backend:latest .`
 - run `docker run -p 8080:8080 baymax-backend:latest`

-### How to run with docker-compose - (Linux)?
+### Running with docker-compose - Linux
 - run `docker-compose up --build -d`

 ### Check container status
-- check if container is running `docker ps`
+- Check if the container is running `docker ps`
-- check container logs `docker logs <container_name> -f`
+- Check container is writing logs `docker logs <container_name> -f`